 We run events throughout the year which are designed to be both enjoyable and educational.
 Past events have included a tour of Restoration House and its garden, with commentary by the owner, guided tours of Margate and Broadstairs, and a visit to the World Garden at Lullingstone.
 See here for this year's diary of events.

 Getting stuck in!

 The importance of teaching children to appreciate Kent's rich garden heritage cannot be overstated.
 A very good place to start is to engage with children, especially during their formative years, by sharing simple activities such as growing seeds or planning and planting a small garden.
 These activities not only help children to foster a better understanding of the world around them, but also contribute to core subjects of the national curriculum, particularly at primary level.

 A wealth of advice already exists ranging from starting a school gardening club to delivering primary science programmes about plants.
 These resources not only help teachers in schools, but they also help volunteers discover ways in which they can make a valuable contribution.
-If you want to find out more about this, please go to the website of the Association of Gardens Trusts
+If you want to find out more about this, please go to the website of the The Gardens Trust.

 We are hoping to run a programme of activities in schools.
 If you think you can help, please contact us with a few details about yourself.